 - now I am letting my thoughts flow

-When you return from letting your thoughts flow then start where you left the exercise.
+When you return from letting your thoughts flow, then start where you left the exercise.

 Getting used to the new and the unusual takes time – as much as necessary.
 It runs subconsciously, gradually, and means internal growth to cope with it.
-During this important phase, only patience and constant pursuit will help to get through.
+During this critical phase, only patience and constant pursuit will help to get through.

-For HeilÜben all intermediate results are helpful because they reliably show which actions are successful and which need to be improved or replaced.
+For HeilÜben, all intermediate results are helpful because they reliably show which actions are successful and which need to be improved or replaced.
 If one has too little “success” or suffers from too much fear, helplessness and boredom, meaninglessness and disorientation can show up.
 Such a thing can be depressing and the cause for doubting your actions.
 Every great explorer knows such phases.
 They are part of the situation, but as long as we go further, they won’t be the end of the line.
-I accepted that such feelings can be there as well but I didn’t try to fight them off and paid no further attention to them.
-When we always take it for granted that we’ll find the feasible our mind will focus on that paradigma and shed light on never seen solutions: if something we do is unsuccessful then having figured that out is already an achievement because we can learn from it, what works and what doesn’t.
+I accepted that such feelings could be there as well, but I didn’t try to fight them off and paid no further attention to them.
+When we always take it for granted that we’ll find the feasible, our mind will focus on that paradigma and shed light on never seen solutions: if something we do is unsuccessful then having figured that out is already an achievement because we can learn from it, what works and what doesn’t.

 Practising the HeilÜben can be compared to using a toolbox.
 It offers different tools for different needs.
 For example, you are repairing a roof by other means than a water pipe or a door lock.
 But every single action makes the home more comfortable.

 Imagine your favourite – albeit in some places in need of repair – house, create it out of your fantasy, don’t take a real one.
 You can imagine how much more stable, beautiful and well-groomed it will be once you’ve taken on the work to fix it.
 Even if there is still a window in the hinges, a door that squeaks or a few holes in the roof.
-Whenever I felt the inflammatory pain I imagined that this pain only pointed to various leaks that I could understand and fix.
+Whenever I felt the inflammatory pain, I imagined that this pain only pointed to various leaks that I could understand and fix.
 Paying attention to what is going on and how exactly it is working is always the first step.
-All of us want an immediate solution especially if we are under a lot of pressure.
+All of us want an immediate solution, especially if we are under a lot of pressure.
 Best coming from others we trust.
 But they are not in shoes.
-In this task we are the ones in charge.
+In this task, we are the ones in charge.
 No apprentice masters all the steps in one day, no artisan will be able to fix everything in one day – but every day another piece.
 So as I began working on my “house” I thought about an old saw that goes: